michael999999999/stock-analysis/README.md

 ### Steve has gathered a few alternatives to Daqo and has requested his Excel workbook be upgraded with macros in order to run several analyses.
 He will then use this information choose the best fit for his parents.
 The accompanying documentation includes the workbook with requested macros for easy use, as well as images demonstrating his stocks 2017 and 2018 performance.

+## Analysis

+- The written analysis has the following:
-## Analysis and Challenges/ Using images and examples of your code, compare the stock performance between 2017 and 2018, as well as the execution times of the original script and the refactored script.
+- Using images and examples of your code, compare the stock performance between 2017 and 2018

-### Analysis of Outcomes Based on Launch Date/ What are the advantages or disadvantages of refactoring code?

-### Analysis of Outcomes Based on Goals/ How do these pros and cons apply to refactoring the original VBA script?

-### Challenges and Difficulties Encountered
+- execution times of the original script and the refactored script.
+-The purpose and background are well defined (2 pt).

 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?

-- What can you conclude about the Outcomes based on Goals?

-- What are some limitations of this dataset?
+- What are the advantages or disadvantages of refactoring code?

-- What are some other possible tables and/or graphs that we could create?

-Analysis Requirements (12 points)
-The written analysis has the following:
-Overview of Project
-The purpose and background are well defined (2 pt).
-Results
+- How do these pros and cons apply to refactoring the original VBA script?
-The analysis is well described with screenshots and code (4 pt).
+- The analysis is well described with screenshots and code (4 pt).
+-
-Summary
+## Summary

-There is a detailed statement on the advantages and disadvantages of refactoring code in general (3 pt).
+-There is a detailed statement on the advantages and disadvantages of refactoring code in general (3 pt).
-There is a detailed statement on the advantages and disadvantages of the original and refactored VBA script (3 pt).
+-There is a detailed statement on the advantages and disadvantages of the original and refactored VBA script (3 pt).